Politics is an area of high contention. When someone carries political views other than your own, it’s easy to feel triggered.

 Secondarily, often the message inspires intellectually, but it lacks a practical aspect – a technique or method – to help you put it into practice.
 Be You is a method you can start implementing immediately to positively impact your life quality on all levels.
 It doesn’t matter if you are a high-powered executive or stay-at-home dad, there’s no greater feeling than to be you.

-A: In hindsight, I recognize the life experiences that have led me to this place, but I could never have dreamt up where it would all lead to.
+In hindsight, I could never have dreamt up the road life has taken for me to become the person I am today.
 And that’s what the book is about.
 Staying open to all possibilities.
 Letting life reveal you to yourself.
 Because that’s what it does.
 We just have to get our self-judgment out of the way.

 Some people just know who they are from the get-go, for others it takes time.
 Others, still, need variety and they experience many different chapters.
 I’m definitely in the latter group.
 There have been break-through moments throughout my life, but there’s usually a quiet buildup to them.
 In the case of Be You, I had been journaling for a long time before suddenly it became apparent my writing was turning into a book.
 I credit a great Intuitive Soul Coach, Kimberly Alleyna, for illuminating this path in me.

 That is the message of Be You.
 We just can’t know why things happen, and what they can lead to down the road.
 It only makes sense to not try and control things in hopes of specific outcomes, but to enjoy the continuous unfolding of life.